rrigato/architecture/nassim_taleb/antifragile.md

 - Knowledge is knowing where to put the burden and assumption of risk and evidence

 - Project timeline estimation errors are byproducts of the nonlinearity caused by it being impossible for a project to be completed in negative time

+- Nutrition science often changes concerning which foods are healthiest while also neglecting to research the optimal distribution of protein and vitamins

+- The average of a function is not the same as the function of the average and the impact that has on issue effort estimation

+- Negative confirmation is more robust than positive confirmation

+- If you need more than one reason to do something don't do it because anything that is worth doing is obvious with a single reason

+- The burden of proof falls upon the intervention to demonstrate empirical evidence showing asymmetric upside compared to the status quo

+- Evaluate every prediction based on whether inaccuracies provide asymetrical benefits or harms

+- There is a link between the stressors of exercise and the stressors of deprivation of various food groups